An innovative traction system for lighter and more efficient trains

 The potential offered by SiC technology has been proven thanks to a real scale prototype developed in collaboration by both entities.
 The development has been performed within the framework of the European project Roll2Rail.

-This innovative electric traction system for trains allows 30% size reduction, 20% weight reduction and 50% increment of power efficiency of currently used devices.
+This innovative electric traction system for trains allows 30% size reduction, 20% weight reduction and reduce the losses of the devices used by 50%.

 Additionally this technology is not only applicable to traction systems in trains, but to all those converters in which efficiency and system volume play a key role, such as new generation of electrical vehicles, industrial sector or renewable energies.